 Food has always played a big part at Dewsall from the simplest supper to a lavish feast – equal thought and care is given to both.
 It is essential to us that our guests make Dewsall their very own country home for the time they spend here.
 The number one priority for us is to always serve interesting, stylish, country house food.
 Menus will be unpretentious and delicious, using perfect local seasonal ingredients (which probably goes without saying) and we pride ourselves on a strong attention to detail and service.

 As lucky as we are to have so many fantastic food producers almost within sight of Dewsall Court, we also have top quality suppliers of local wine, spirits and ales.
-They include Chinn Chinn sparkling wine from the Castle Brook Vineyard in the Wye Valley; fruit flavoured spirits, vodka and gin from Herefordshire’s Chase Distillery; traditional ales from the Wye Valley Brewery; award winning ciders and perry from Once upon a Tree and Weston’s.
+They include Pol Roger Champagne and Portfolio; fruit flavoured spirits, vodka and gin from Herefordshire’s Chase Distillery; traditional ales from the Wye Valley Brewery; award winning ciders and perry from Once upon a Tree and Weston’s.
 We’re fortunate to be able to offer pressed apple and pear juice from Treberva, a family friend’s fruit farm.
 And of course, in a traditional English country house what else could you wish for but a traditional English cup of tea?
 From Trumper’s Tea, of course – we have a great selection on offer for all our guests in the game safe.

 Exclusive Private Stays